destiny-evidence/destiny-repository/libs/sdk/README.md

-# Destiny Robot SDK
+# DESTINY SDK

-SDK for destiny robots
+SDK for interaction with the DESTINY repository

 ## Installing as an editable package for local sdk development